alexstrandberg/codepath-project-3/README.md

 The following **additional** features are implemented:
+- [X] Likes are unique - one cannot like a post multiple times
 - [ ] List anything else that you can get done to improve the app functionality!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):